AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/share-link-for-workload-balancer.md

 You need the following access to view information in the Workload Balancer from a shared link:

 * A valid Adobe Workfront license and you must be logged in to Workfront.
-* At least&nbsp;View access to Resource Management in your Access Level.
+* At least View access to Resource Management in your Access Level.
 For information about granting Resource Management access, see [Grant access to Resource Management](../../administration-and-setup/add-users/configure-and-grant-access/grant-access-resource-management.md).
 * View permissions to the projects, tasks, issues, and users displayed in the Workload Balancer.

 ## Share the Workload Balancer with other users from a link